RevealBi/Reveal.Sdk/README.md

 The Reveal SDK uses GitHub Issues as an official bug tracker.

-This repository does not contain the actual source code of the components.
+This repository does not contain the actual source code of the SDK.